 Another issue with supporting stable software with rapidly changing dependencies is that developers on the stable projects must spend time ensuring that their product remains stable every time one of their dependencies is updated.
 This is an expensive process, dependencies end up being updated only infrequently.
 This causes us to

 cherry-pick fixes from upstream Docker and to ship these fixes on older versions so that we can get the benefits from the bug fixes without the cost of updating the entire dependency.
 This is the same approach we take in order to add capabilities to the Linux kernel, a practice that has proven to be very valuable to our users.

 Proposed Patches for Upstream

 We carry patches that we know our users require right now, but have not yet been merged into the upstream project.
-Every patch that we add to the Project Atomic repository also gets proposed to the upstream docker repository.
+Every patch that we add to the Project Atomic repository also gets proposed to the upstream Docker repository.

 These sorts of patches remain on the Project Atomic repository briefly while they’re being considered upstream, or forever if the upstream community rejects them.
 If we don’t agree with upstream Docker and feel our users need these patches, we continue to carry them.
 In some cases we have worked out alternative solutions like building authorization plugins.

-For example, users of RHEL images are not supposed to push these image onto public web sites.
+For example, users of RHEL images are not supposed to push these images onto public web sites.
 We wanted a way to prevent users from accidentally pushing RHEL based images to Docker Hub, so we originally created a patch to block the pushing.
 When authorization plugins were added we then created a plugin to protect users from pushing RHEL content to a public registry like Docker Hub, and no longer had to carry the custom patch.

 Detailed List of Patches

 Want to know more about specific patches?
-You can find the current table and list of patches on our new docker patches list page.
+You can find the current table and list of patches on our new patches list page.